Arecibo, Puerto Rico: Landmarks and places of interest

 Arecibo beaches include Los Morillos, Los Negritos, Poza del Obispo, and Las Tunas.
 Pozo del Obispo Beach in Arecibo is considered a dangerous beach.

 To stimulate local tourism during the COVID-19 pandemic in Puerto Rico, the Puerto Rico Tourism Company launched the Voy Turistiendo (I'm Touring) campaign in 2021.
 The campaign featured a passport book with a page for each municipality.
 The Voy Turisteando Arecibo passport page lists Cueva Ventana, Museo Casa Trina Padilla de Sanz, and the Arecibo Light House and Historical Park, as places of interest.

 Culture

 Festivals and events

+Arecibo began celebrating its patron saint festival in 1616.
 Arecibo celebrates its patron saint festival in May.
 The Fiestas Patronales de San Felipe Apostol is a religious and cultural celebration that generally features parades, games, artisans, amusement rides, regional food, and live entertainment.

 Other festivals and events celebrated in Arecibo include: